 So, that’s where this article comes in.
 It doesn’t matter if you’re just starting your Master’s program, landing your first full-time job, or coming up on decades of experience.
 This article should help you find the perfect laptop for you and your needs.

 This article also includes affiliate links.
-Using them will help support me and the content on this site.
+Using them will help support the content on this site.

 Let’s dive in!

 We’ll start things off by considering the important tech specs for your new computer.
-This section should leave you feeling confident and informed about what to consider when evaluating a potential laptop.
+This section should leave you feeling confident and informed when evaluating a potential laptop.
 Think of it as an instructional designer’s laptop buying guide.

 The processor, also known as the Central Processing Unit (CPU), is the command center for your computer.
 It’s the brain that makes all of the different components work together.